Questions to Ask When Interviewing a Development Team

 How do you manage your development team?

 Development companies have several styles for this.
 It is usually dependent on the company organization structure.
 Working with a team that is very hierarchical can be difficult.
 As a client, an attempt to put the best foot forward and please you will be there.
 But what will be missing is the close communication with the development team to resolve issues and clarify requirements.
 Have you ever played the game Telephone?
 Imagine doing that where the communication has to go both ways.
 Communication is always seasoned with perception and experience.
 It is not due to bad communication on the part of the in-betweens.
 It is just human nature.
 This is not to say that working with a top down organization is not a good fit.
-When interview, it is just important to make sure that you will be able to ensure that all communication is clear and complete.
+When interviewing, it is important to make sure that you will be able to ensure that all communication is clear and complete.

 When working with a more matrix organization, there is more fluidity and more open communication channels, theoretically.
 This is not always the case, so questioning about organizational structure should be more detailed than just, “what is your org structure?”
 Make sure that you will have the ability to communicate directly with the development team.
 Find out what formats are used for communication.

-More recently, there are more and more companies working with a stateside management team and overseas development team.
+More recently, there are many companies working with a stateside management team and overseas development team.
 The same rules apply to this model as it does with others.
 Make sure that you have access to the development team for communication.
 Find out in advance the most efficient ways to communicate.
 Also, be sure that there is someone that is there to ensure grammar and spelling are correct throughout the user interface.

 Do you use version control?